le0booba/Superior_Tab_Mute/README.md

 ## 📖 Usage Guide

 1.  **Open the Popup**
     -   Click the Superior Tab Mute icon in Chrome’s toolbar to access the control panel.

 2.  **Select a Mode**
-   - Choose **Active Tab**, **First Sound**, or **Whitelist** mode via radio buttons.
+    -   Choose your desired muting strategy: **Active Tab**, **First Sound**, or **Whitelist** mode using the radio buttons.
-   - For First Sound or Whitelist modes, use the tab list to select the audio source or enable “Show all tabs” for more options.
+    -   For "First Sound" or "Whitelist" modes, use the tab list to select your audio source.
+You can enable “Show all tabs” for more options.

 ---

-## 🔒 Permissions & Security
+## 🔒 Permissions & Privacy

 ### Privacy Commitment

 -   **No Data Collection**: The extension does not collect, store, or transmit any personal data.
-- **No Analytics**: No tracking or external server communication.
+-   **No Analytics**: It includes no tracking scripts or communication with external servers.
-- **Local Operation**: All functionality runs locally within Chrome.
+-   **Local Operation**: All functionality runs entirely locally within your browser.

 <details>
 <summary>Permissions Used</summary>

-- **tabs**: Required to detect and control tab audio and manage muting.
+-   **`tabs`**: Required to detect which tabs are playing audio, read their titles/favicons for the UI, and apply muting rules.
-- **storage**: Saves user preferences locally for consistent behavior across sessions.
+-   **`storage`**: Used to save user preferences locally for a consistent experience across browser sessions.

 </details>

 <details>
 <summary>Synced Settings (chrome.storage.sync)</summary>

-- Stored in your Google account and synchronized across devices when signed into Chrome.
+-   Settings stored in your Google account and synchronized across devices where you are signed into Chrome.
-- **isExtensionEnabled** (true/false): Controls whether the extension is active.
+-   **`isExtensionEnabled`** (true/false): Controls whether the extension is active.
-- **mode** ('active', 'first-sound', 'whitelist'): Defines the active muting mode.
+-   **`mode`** ('active', 'first-sound', 'whitelist'): Defines the active muting mode.
-- **isAllMuted** (true/false): Toggles global mute for all tabs.
+-   **`isAllMuted`** (true/false): Toggles the global mute state for all tabs.
-- Ensures consistent core behavior across all your devices.
+-   *Purpose*: Ensures your core preferences are consistent across all your devices.

 </details>

 <details>
 <summary>Session Storage (chrome.storage.session)</summary>

-- Temporary settings cleared when Chrome closes.
+-   Temporary settings that are cleared when the browser is closed.
-- **firstAudibleTabId** (tab ID): Tracks the audio source tab in First Sound Mode.
+-   **`firstAudibleTabId`** (tab ID): Tracks the designated audio source tab in "First Sound Mode".
-- **whitelistedTabId** (tab ID): Tracks the selected tab in Whitelist Mode.
+-   **`whitelistedTabId`** (tab ID): Tracks the user-selected tab in "Whitelist Mode".
-- Stored temporarily as tab IDs are unique to each browser session and invalid across devices or restarts.
+-   *Purpose*: Tab IDs are unique to each browser session and would be invalid across devices or after a restart, making session storage the ideal choice.

 </details>

 <details>
 <summary>Local Storage (localStorage)</summary>

-- Persistent on the device, not synced.
+-   Settings that are persistent on the device but are not synced across accounts.
-- **stm_lang** ('en'/'ru'): Language preference for the interface.
+-   **`stm_lang`** ('en'/'ru'): Remembers the language preference for the interface.
-- **showAllTabsFirstSound** (true/false): Toggles “Show all tabs” in First Sound Mode.
+-   **`showAllTabsFirstSound`** ('true'/'false'): Remembers the "Show all tabs" checkbox state for First Sound Mode.
-- **showAllTabsWhitelist** (true/false): Toggles “Show all tabs” in Whitelist Mode.
+-   **`showAllTabsWhitelist`** ('true'/'false'): Remembers the "Show all tabs" checkbox state for Whitelist Mode.
-- Allows device-specific UI preferences, such as different settings for work and home computers.
+-   *Purpose*: Allows for device-specific UI preferences, such as having different settings on your work and home computers.

 </details>